qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Rust's mutable borrow exclusiveness creates a lot of troubles in single-threaded cases.
 But it also has **benefits** (even in signle-threaded cases):

 - Make the borrow more universal.
 In Rust, map key and value can be borrowed.
 But in Golang you cannot take interior pointer to map key or value.
 This makes abstractions that work with borrows more general.
-- Mutable borrow is exclusive, so Rust can emit `noalias` attribute to LLVM. `noalias` allows aggressively merging and reordering reads/writes, which then enables a lot of optimizations.
-Without `noalias`, the optimizer will "worry" about optimization affecting other code that also reads/writes current data, so that much fewer optimizations can be done.
+- Mutable borrow is exclusive, so Rust can emit `noalias` attribute to LLVM. `noalias` means the pointed data cannot be accessed by other code, which means:
+  - It allows aggressively merging reads.
+Before next write to it, it can be temporarily treated as constant.
+  - It allows aggressively merging writes.
+If there are two memory writes to it, compiler can remove the first write, only keep the last write.
+  - It allows removing reads after write, using the previous write as read result.
+  - It allows aggressively reordering reads/writes to it between other computation and other memory accesses.
+  - The above give compiler a lot of freedom of transforming code, which enables many other optimizations.
+  - Without `noalias`, the optimizer must consider all possible reads/writes to the same value to do above transformation.
+In many cases, compiler don't have enough information, so much fewer optimizations can be done.

 ### Interior mutability summary